 Purpose of Report: The purpose of this report is: To update the IJB on the progress made to implement Glasgow's PCIP.
 To describe some of the additional, wider work that has taken place in primary care in response to the COVID 19 pandemic.

+Background/Engagement:

-Background/Engagement: The Primary Care Improvement Plan (PCIP) outlines how Glasgow City HSCP will support the implement of the GP contract which was introduced in April 2018 and, in particular, how we intend to use the additional funding provided by the Scottish Government for primary care transformation.
-The IJB approved the PCIP at its meeting on the 19 th September 2018 and the subsequent Equality Impact Assessment was agreed in January 2019.
-These reports and subsequent progress reports can be found at: https://glasgowcity.hscp.scot/search?keys=Primary+Care+ Improvement+plan Since the publication of our PCIP in 2018 we have produced an updated plan (PCIP 2) for 2019/20 and we intend to produce a third update (PCIP 3) for the remainder of 2020/21 and 2021/22.
-At the time of writing this report, however, we had not received guidance from the Scottish Government on what should be included in our PCIP 3 or any confirmation of the funding that will be available for 2020/21 or 2021/21.
+The Primary Care Improvement Plan (PCIP) outlines how Glasgow City HSCP will support the implement of the GP contract which was introduced in April 2018 and, in particular, how we intend to use the additional funding provided by the Scottish Government for primary care transformation.

+The IJB approved the PCIP at its meeting on the 19th September 2018 and the subsequent Equality Impact Assessment was agreed in January 2019.
+These reports and subsequent progress reports can be found at: https://glasgowcity.hscp.scot/search?keys=Primary+Care+Improvement+plan the Scottish Government on what should be included in our PCIP 3 or any confirmation of the funding that will be available for 2020/21 or 2021/21.
 Recommendations: The Integration Joint Board is asked to: a) Note the progress made during in progressing the PCIP for Glasgow; b) Note the main risks, challenges and opportunities associated with the PCIP; and c) Note the work that has been undertaken in response to Covid-19.